Jaroslav Malátek

 Jaroslav Malátek (13 March 1923 in Choceň – 12 December 2014 in Ústí nad Orlicí) was a Czech painter.
-He was a prominent representative of Czech painting from the turn of the century, a legacy of French cubism, reaching to the Renaissance in the 15th and 16th century, when painters attempted to capture the fascinating element of graphical representation, i.e. space, the third dimension, and depth.
+He was a prominent representative of Czech painting from the turn of the century.
+He was influeneced by French cubism, as well as the Renaissance in the 15th and 16th century, when painters attempted to represent space.
 In his work, the three-dimensionality of objects was replaced by the non-perspective of spaciousness, containing a meaning.
-This led to the discovery of a new art called “Spatial Metaphors“.
+This led to the creation of a new style called “Spatial Metaphors“.